noiseprotocol/noise_spec/noise.md

 type or length fields (e.g. TCP), but that's an **application responsibility** - see Section 10.

-A handshake message begins with a sequence of one or more DH public keys which are being sent to the other party.
+A handshake message begins with a sequence of one or more DH public keys.
 Whether each public key is ephemeral or static is specified by the message's descriptor.
 Ephemeral public keys are sent in the clear.
 Static public keys may be encrypted (to provide identity hiding).

 Following the public keys will be a **payload** which could be used to convey certificates or other handshake data, and which may also be encrypted.
 Encryption of static public keys and payloads will occur if a shared secret key has been established, either from a pre-shared key, or from previous DH calculations.
-Note that zero-length payloads are allowed, and will result in non-zero-length payload ciphertext since encryption adds a 16-byte **authentication tag** to each ciphertext.
+Note that zero-length payloads are allowed, and will result in non-zero-length payload ciphertexts since encryption adds a 16-byte **authentication tag** to each ciphertext.

 A transport message consists solely of an encrypted payload.